andreasdominik/NNHelferlein.jl/docs/src/index.md

 The package provides helpers and utilities mainly to be used with the Knet package to build artificial neural networks.

+The package follows mainly the Knet-style; i.e. all networks can be trained with the Knet-iterators, all layers can be used together with Knet-style *quickly-self-written* layers, all Knet-networks can be trained with tb_train(), all data providers can be used together, ...

 ## Installation